renovatebot/renovate/docs/usage/install-gitlab-app.md

 ### Pricing

-The Renovate App is currently free for all GitLab projects.
-Later, charging for private repositories will be added and probably at the same pricing tiers as [the GitHub App](https://github.com/marketplace/renovate).
-We will provide at least one month's notice before implementing paid plans for private repositories.
-Public repositories will remain free.
+WhiteSource Renovate is free for both public and private repositories, so no payment is necessary.

 ### Details and Known Limitations